Andy-J-marshall/stanningley-bowls/README.md

 Add the `clubCupWinner` for the current year in `teamDetails.py`.

 Update the `bowlsStats` file to the latest year in `allPlayerStats.spec.ts` and `playerStats.spec.ts`.
 You might need to comment out players if they haven't played a game yet.

+If adding a second team, updated the following properties in `teamDetails.py`:
+* teamDays - add a duplicate entry for the league(s) with a second team
+* daysWithSecondTeam - this needs to match the value in teamDays
+* teamNamesForFirstTeam - the name(s) of the first team e.g. `['stanningley a', 'stanningley park a']`
+* teamNamesForSecondTeam - the name(s) of the second team e.g. `['stanningley b', 'stanningley park b']`